 For every two-year cycle, The Watch works with one thematic topic.
 For the years 2018 and 2019 The Watch has been thinking of the watchtower as a structure that broadcasts, emits and speaks up instead of seeing it only as built for observation and surveillance.
 Based on a formal analogy between a radio tower and the watchtower and other usages of military buildings for pirate radios (such as the 1960s Radio City in the Channel), the dormant energy of the watchtower is here activated and can be understood as frequencies.
 Notions of radio broadcasting, wavelengths, disembodied voices or political bodies are at the core of research-based residencies.

-In an open call published in December 2018, we were looking for artists, writers, choreographers, producers and others practitioners who are interested in responding to this cycle’s themes for two residency periods in the summer of 2019.
+In an open call published in December 2018, we were looking for artists, writers, choreographers, producers and others practitioners who are interested in responding to this cycle’s themes for three residency periods in the summer of 2019.
 They will join a group of invited artists and cultural producers.

 The residents of The Watch in 2019 are: Toria Banks, Jan Peters/Marie-Catherine Theiler, Cristina Ramos (Open Call), Adam Knight (Open Call), Sönke Hallmann, Anna Bromley, Julie Sas, Anne Gathmann/Anna-Lena Wenzel/Kirstin Burckhardt (Open Call).

 Find here more information about their intended research in the tower.

 Stay tuned for public outcomes in the Fall!